 The House of Martyrs

 Vive ut Vivas

 “Live that you may live forever”

-The House of Martyrs is named in memory of those men and women who displayed valor, integrity, and fidelity as they nobly faced suffering and even death for the sake of the Gospel and the truth.
+The House of Martyrs is named in memory of those men and women who displayed valor, integrity, and fidelity as they nobly bore witness to the Gospel and the truth, even in the face of suffering and death.
 The colors of the House of Martyrs are crimson and silver.
-The mythical Phoenix is the crest of the House of Martyrs, chosen because the new life that was said to be born out of the ashes of a phoenix’s fiery death mirrors the reality of a new life to which those who persevere until the last breath will awake.
+The mythical Phoenix is the crest of the House of Martyrs; the new life that was said to be born out of the ashes of a phoenix’s fiery death is an image of the reality of new life to which those who persevere until the last breath will awake.